Downton aiming for Globes win again

 Downton Abbey looks set to repeat its success at the Golden Globes after picking up a handful of nominations for the awards.

-The show was nominated for the best television drama series award along with US shows including Boardwalk Empire, Breaking Bad and Homeland.
+The ITV country house drama was nominated for the best television drama series award along with US shows including Boardwalk Empire, Breaking Bad and Homeland.

 Two of its stars, Dame Maggie Smith and Michelle Dockery, were shortlisted for best supporting actress in a miniseries or motion picture made for TV and best actress in a television drama series respectively.